 Gladis takes revenge

-At the beginning of the attacks, it was noticed that the orca that was most often involved in interactions with yachts had a lot of bruises and old wounds that could have been caused by a collision with a ship.
-So the theory of some kind of revenge was put forward, but the scale of the current attacks has already gone beyond the scope of one avenging orca.
+At the beginning of the attacks, it was noticed that the orca that was most often involved in interactions with yachts had a lot of bruises and old wounds.
+That could have been caused by a collision with a ship.
+So the theory of some kind of revenge was put forward.
+However, the scale of the current attacks has already gone beyond the scope of one avenging orca.

 Other possible causes of orca attacks